solPumpKings/bisskut/public/downloads/INSTALLATION_GUIDE.md

 This is an unpublished developer extension.
 Chrome may show security warnings - this is completely normal for extensions that aren't distributed through the Chrome Web Store.

-**AsterDrop only monitors public blockchain data and never accesses:**
+**DropX only monitors public BSC blockchain data and never accesses:**
 - Your private keys
 - Your passwords
 - Your personal information
-- Your browsing history outside of blockchain interactions
+- Your browsing history outside of BSC interactions

 ## 📧 Support

 If you encounter any issues during installation:
-- Email: support@asterdrop.com
+- Email: support@dropx.com
-- Twitter: @aster_drop
+- Twitter: @dropx_bsc

 ## 🔄 Updates